joe-busch/thinking-recursively/README.md

 # thinking-recursively
-Solutions to some of the exercises in Roberts' Thinking Recursively implemented in elisp
+Solutions to some of the exercises in _Thinking Recursively_ by Roberts implemented in Emacs Lisp